Word of Wisdom (Latter Day Saints): Cola and other caffeinated beverages

-Since 2011 Church leaders have had no official position on ingesting caffeine, but church publications have made conflicting statements throughout the church's history.
+Since 2011, LDS Church leaders have had no official position on ingesting caffeine, but church publications have made conflicting statements throughout the church's history.
 A longstanding issue among members of the LDS Church is whether it is permissible to ingest drinks containing caffeine that are not tea or coffee.
 In 1918, Frederick J. Pack, a Mormon professor at the University of Utah, published an article in an official church magazine in which he reasoned that because Coca-Cola contained caffeine, which is also present in tea and coffee, Mormons should abstain from Coca-Cola in the same way that they abstain from the Word of Wisdom "hot drinks".
 Since Pack's article, many Mormons have come to believe that the reason tea and coffee are proscribed is the presence of caffeine in the drinks.
 However, the church has never stated that this is the reason for the prohibition.

 The church does not have an official position on the consumption of caffeinated beverages, apart from the general statement that the Word of Wisdom does not specifically mention it.
 In 2012, in response to a report on Mormonism on NBC's Rock Center with Brian Williams, which stated that LDS faithful were prohibited from drinking caffeine, the church wrote, "the church revelation spelling out health practices ... does not mention the use of caffeine."

 In the past, a number of church leaders have discouraged the use of such products.
 For example, in 1922, church president Heber J. Grant counseled the Latter-day Saints:

 I am not going to give any command, but I will ask it as a personal, individual favor to me, to let coca-cola [sic] alone.
 There are plenty of other things you can get at the soda fountains without drinking that which is injurious.
 The Lord does not want you to use any drug that creates an appetite for itself.